itmitica/nicebox/README.md

 log out of your desktop session and log back in - this is required for the pairing pop-up asking to always trust the device

-if your device keep disconnecting, play with audio profile: switch to HSP/HFP mode, disconnect, reconnect and then switch to A2DP mode
+if your device keeps disconnecting, play with different setup: as audio sink, as headset, also play with different audio profiles: switch to HSP/HFP mode, disconnect, reconnect and then switch to A2DP mode

 ### nice optionals
 #### status bar